AllThingsComputers/Sentinel-Rules/README.md

 DISCLAIMER: These rules are all in development and are not to be relied on.
 Please suit to your environment and requirement

-fix sigma ruekl number 7 as title doenst match
+fix sigma rule number 7 as title doesn't match

 Sentinel-Rules/Office Activity
 /Ransom Note Detected in Sharepoint.txt